becodeorg/LOCD/hugo/content/en/css/intro/canary-islands/index.md

 translationKey: "canary-islands"
 ---

-# Exercise: Canary Islands - styling

-**Instruction**

-Here is some HTML content describing the Canarian Islands as a cool holidays destination.
+Here is some HTML content describing the Canarian Islands as a cool holiday destination.
 Your job is to make it look better !

 To do the exercises, add all your CSS above the html using one `<style>` tag.
 Do each of these exercises in the given order.